 10. First Time Shoppers

-Dive into your marketing analytics and see what device they are using and the source of their visit (search engine, social media post, PPC ad, etc.).
+Dive into your marketing analytics and see what device they are using and the sources of their visits (search engine, social media post, PPC ad, etc).
 If the visitor was browsing your winter collection, use that data to send dynamic content and offers for winter gear directly to their inbox.
 Make sure you include plenty of social proof on your website, such as reviews or testimonials, to lower the action threshold and get them to purchase.

 Plug Into Intelligence Commerce and Transform Your Business with our Advanced Customer Segmentation Technology